 What should government legal professionals expect from FedRAMP documentation and audit transparency?

 Government legal professionals should regard the FedRAMP process as putting a stamp of approval upon what is already a suite of trusted, secure products with the highest security standards.
-TR is committed to being transparent as to where each of its products stands throughout the FedRAMP journey.
+We are committed to being transparent as to where each of our products stand throughout the FedRAMP journey.

-Learn more about FedRAMP reading the official press release regarding Thomson Reuters’ new status.
+Learn more about FedRAMP by reading the official press release regarding our new status.